 Several aspects of the large-scale atmospheric circulation have likely changed since the mid-20th century, but limited proxy evidence yields low confidence in how these changes compare to longer-term climate.
 The Hadley circulation has very likely widened since at least the 1980s, and extratropical storm tracks have likely shifted poleward in both hemispheres.
 Global monsoon precipitation has likely increased since the 1980s, mainly in the Northern Hemisphere (medium confidence).
 Since the 1970s, near-surface winds have likely weakened over land.
 Over the oceans, near-surface winds likely strengthened over 1980–2000, but divergent estimates lead to low confidence in the sign of change thereafter.
 It is likely that the northern stratospheric polar vortex has weakened since the 1980s and experienced more frequent excursions toward Eurasia. {2.3.1.4}

-Current Arctic sea ice coverage levels are the lowest since at least 1850 for both annual mean and late-summer values (high confidence) and for the past 1000 years for late-summer values (medium confidence).
-Between 1979 and 2019, Arctic sea ice area has decreased in both summer and winter, with sea ice becoming younger, thinner and more dynamic (very high confidence).
-Decadal means for Arctic sea ice area decreased from 6.23 million km2 in 1979–1988 to 3.76 million km2 in 2010–2019 for September and from 14.52 to 13.42 million km2 for March.
-Antarctic sea ice area has experienced little net change since 1979 (high confidence), with only minor differences between sea ice area decadal means for 1979–1988 (2.04 million km2 for February, 15.39 million km2 for September) and 2010–2019 (2.17 million km2 for February, 15.75 million km2 for September). {2.3.2.1}
+Current Arctic sea-ice coverage levels are the lowest since at least 1850 for both annual mean and late-summer values (high confidence) and for the past 1000 years for late-summer values (medium confidence).
+Between 1979 and 2019, Arctic sea-ice area has decreased in both summer and winter, with sea ice becoming younger, thinner and more dynamic (very high confidence).
+Decadal means for Arctic sea-ice area decreased from 6.23 million km2 in 1979–1988 to 3.76 million km2 in 2010–2019 for September and from 14.52 to 13.42 million km2 for March.
+Antarctic sea-ice area has experienced little net change since 1979 (high confidence), with only minor differences between sea ice area decadal means for 1979–1988 (2.04 million km2 for February, 15.39 million km2 for September) and 2010–2019 (2.17 million km2 for February, 15.75 million km2 for September). {2.3.2.1}

 Changes across the terrestrial cryosphere are widespread, with several indicators now in states unprecedented in centuries to millennia (high confidence).
 Reductions in spring snow cover extent have occurred across the Northern Hemisphere since at least 1978 (very high confidence).
-With few exceptions, glaciers have retreated since the second half of the 19th century and continued to retreat with increased rates since the 1990s (very high confidence); this behaviour is unprecedented in at least the last 2000 years (medium confidence).
+With few exceptions, glaciers have retreated since the second half of the 19th century and have continued to retreat at increased rates since the 1990s (very high confidence); this behaviour is unprecedented in at least the last 2000 years (medium confidence).
 Greenland Ice Sheet mass loss has increased substantially since 2000 (high confidence).
 The Greenland Ice Sheet was smaller than at present during the Last Interglacial period (high confidence) and the mid-Holocene (high confidence).
 The Antarctic Ice Sheet (AIS) lost mass between 1992 and 2020 (very high confidence), with an increasing rate of mass loss over this period (medium confidence).
 Although permafrost persists in areas of the Northern Hemisphere where it was absent prior to 3000 years ago, increases in temperatures in the upper 30 m over the past three to four decades have been widespread (high confidence). {2.3.2}

 Global mean sea level (GMSL) is rising, and the rate of GMSL rise since the 20th century is faster than over any preceding century in at least the last three millennia (high confidence).
 Since 1901, GMSL has risen by 0.20 [0.15–0.25] m, and the rate of rise is accelerating.
-Further back in time, there is medium confidence that GMSL was within –3.5 to 0.5 m (very likely) of present during the mid-Holocene (6000 years ago), 5 to 10 m (likely) higher during the Last Interglacial (125,000 years ago), and 5 to 25 m (very likely) higher during the mid-Pliocene Warm Period (MPWP) (3.3 million years ago). {2.3.3.3}
+Further back in time, there is medium confidence that GMSL was within –3.5 to +0.5 m (very likely) of present during the mid-Holocene (6000 years ago), 5 to 10 m (likely) higher during the Last Interglacial (125,000 years ago), and 5 to 25 m (very likely) higher during the mid-Pliocene Warm Period (MPWP) (3.3 million years ago). {2.3.3.3}